UCCS-CS4300-5300/group2-fall2023/README.md

 python manage.py test
 ```

-Tests in each app should be stored in a directory named `tests/`, and each test should follow the naming convention `test_<module_name>.py` (i.e. `<app name>/tests/test_models.py`).
+Tests in each app should be stored in a directory named `tests/`, and each test should follow the naming convention `test_<module_name>.py` (i.e. `Events/tests/test_models.py`).
 Violating this naming convention may result in the tests not being recognized by Django.

 ## Django Apps
 * `Events` - Schedule, Display, Join, and Update Events